VMI selects first Black superintendent as racial climate comes under scrutiny

 Wins, 57, who grew up in Hyattsville, Md., and was the first in his family to attend college, has been leading the nation’s oldest state-supported military college since Nov.
 13, when he was appointed as interim superintendent.
 He replaced retired Army Gen. J.H.
 Binford Peay III, 80, who resigned Oct.
 26, seven days after Virginia Gov. Ralph Northam (D) ordered an investigation into the school, and nine days after The Washington Post chronicled rampant racism on the campus.

+“If someone had told me a year ago that today I’d be the superintendent of my alma mater, I would have told them they were crazy,” Wins said in a statement.
+“However, the interactions that I’ve had over the past six months with VMI’s outstanding cadets and dedicated faculty have been some of the most rewarding interactions of my career.
+The fact of the matter is I believe in the honor, integrity, civility, and sacrifice that we instill in our cadets.
+I’m excited to once again be a part of that and am looking forward to leading this next chapter of the Institute’s history.”

 Wins, a former VMI basketball player, was selected for the permanent position over several other candidates.
-According to sources familiar with the search, some of the contenders included: Ronald Bailey, a Black retired Marine Lt.
-General, who up until recently had served as the vice president of external affairs at Austin Peay University in Tennessee; David Furness, a VMI alum and active-duty Maj.
-General in the Marine Corps; and retired Army Maj.
-General, William Rapp, a former commandant at the U.S. Military Academy at West Point.
+According to sources familiar with the search, some of the contenders included: Ronald Bailey, a Black retired Marine lieutenant general who until recently had served as the vice president of external affairs at Austin Peay State University in Tennessee; David Furness, a VMI alum and active-duty major general in the Marine Corps; and retired Army Maj.
+General William Rapp, a former commandant at the U.S. Military Academy at West Point, N.Y.

-Since Wins took the reins in November, he has been vocal about VMI’s need to be a welcoming space for all 1,700 cadets, six percent of whom are African American.
+Since Wins took the reins in November, he has been vocal about VMI’s need to be a welcoming space for all 1,700 cadets, 6 percent of whom are African American and 14 percent female.

+During his tenure, the school has already made history: In late March, it selected Kasey Meredith, a junior from Johnstown, Pa., to serve during her senior year as the college’s first female regimental commander — the highest-ranking position in the corps of cadets.

 The school, which receives more than $19 million in state funds, did not enroll Black students until 1968 or women until 1997 and has long celebrated its Confederate past.

 “VMI does not define itself by this statue and that is why this move is appropriate,” he said in a statement.
 “Our graduates embody the values of honor, respect, civility, self-discipline, and professionalism.
 This is how we will continue to be defined.”